shabeer-syed/acesinehrs/_pages/starterguide.md

       fwrite(relevant_data, combined_file, append = T, quote = F, row.names = F,col.names=T)
 }
 ```

-## Merge code lists
-* Most indicators are ready to use by merging the correct code list with your prepared ACE data file.
-In the above R script example, the code list is already automatically merged with the new combined "ACE specific data file"
-* Having merged the code lists, keep only one ACE indicator or domain per each unique child within relevant study period

-**Time restrictions:** The validated ACE indicators are time sensitive and applies any time between 2 years before birth and 10 years after birth.
-However, most child maltreatment and high-risk presentations of child maltreatment are limited to 2 years before to 3, or 5 years after birth.
-Acertaining correct time periods in relation children's birthdate is essential.
-{: .notice--danger}

 ## Algorithms
  * A significant proportion of indicators rely on rule-based algorithms to ensure coded measures meet appropriate cut-off criteria and preventing misclassifications.
 Algorithms include age-restrictions, exclusions of accidental injuries, genetic predispositions (bone diseases), traumatic birth injuries or maternal-child transmissions during birth (see below).
  * For GP records, we define indicators by combining information recorded in Read codes, prescriptions, referral fields and validated self-report measures (continuous variables needing re-coding) routinely administered by GPs or nurses (e.g. alcohol use).
  * For hospital and death registration records, we define indicators by combining codes from the International Classification of Diseases 9th/10th edition (ICD-9/10), the Classification of Interventions and Procedures (OPCS-4) and HES-APC discharge/admission fields.

-We also provide cross-mapped unvalidated indicators for newer systems (ICD-11/SNOMED CT) for further evaluation.
-Browse code lists [here](https://acesinehrs.com/codelistbrowse/).
+**Time restrictions:** The validated ACE indicators are time sensitive and applies any time between 2 years before birth and 10 years after birth.
+However, most child maltreatment and high-risk presentations of child maltreatment are limited to 2 years before to 3, or 5 years after birth.
+Acertaining correct time periods in relation children's birthdate is essential.
+{: .notice--danger}

-## Apply if-then assumptions based on the code list
+## Applying algorithms using the code lists built-in helper functions

+The ACEs code list were developed to make it easier to apply algorithms and provides built in "helper variables".
+Most indicators are therefore ready to be used after merging the correct code list with your prepared ACE data file.
+We outline the steps below:
+* **1. Merge code lists.** Merge the new combined "ACE specific data file" with your relevant code list. *Note: In the above R script example, the code list is already automatically merged with the new combined "ACE specific data file"*.
+* Keep only unique recordings.
+Having merged the code lists, many recordings will be duplicated as each ACE code is iterated over both childrens and parents IDs.
+In R or Python, we recommend  removing duplicate recordings using  e.g. "aces_data %>% dplyr::distinct(patid,medcode,eventdate,system,source,individual,.keep_all=T)
- * We recommend using [control flow methods](https://advanced-r-solutions.rbind.io/control-flow.html) to apply "if-then" assumptions to rows where the "Code" column value is present in the code list and additional conditions are met.
+* * We recommend using [control flow methods](https://advanced-r-solutions.rbind.io/control-flow.html) to apply "if-then" assumptions to rows where the "Code" column value is present in the code list and additional conditions are met.
 We recommend using "dplyr::case_when()" function to apply multiple if-then assumptions based input from a separate code list or by the using merged variables.

+* only one ACE indicator or domain per each unique child within the relevant study period.

 ```ruby
 data <- data %>%